Craig Shipbuilding Company: California & Mexico Steamship Company

+J. McMillan was general manager and Chas.
+G. Krueger, Los Angeles agent was also local agent for Swayne & Hoyt on their traffic passing through San Pedro.

+In August 1921 the company advertised as representing Swayne & Hoyt (whose volume of course was much bigger than the company's own sailings), and as having offices in 794 Pacific Electric Building and operating on the Fifth Street Wharf in Los Angeles Harbor.

 Consolidated Steel at the Long Beach Shipyard

 The Llewellyn Iron Works, builder of marine engines for ships launched from Long Beach during World War I was one of the companies merged into Consolidated Steel.
 Consolidated did not build any engines during World War II.